 "This operation was done in cooperation with the superintendents and principals," said Sgt.
 Ed Wilde of the Summit County Sheriff's Department.
 "Undercover detectives were sent to check perimeter doors, walk through the main doors and see how long it was until they were acknowledged by staff.
 We got some eye-opening results, some areas to work on.
 It was a great exercise for the schools and for us."

 "Ever since Sandy Hook, there is more of a need to review security plans," he added.
 "We've been helping, giving suggestions.
-There is a strong sense of cooperation between the agencies involved, and overall, I am impressed with the school districts."

 Though Wilde was unwilling to share specific information on how each school performed, the results officers recorded varied widely, with the shortest time at two minutes.
 The two-minute time was from a South Summit school.
 The longest time it took a school to recognize a stranger was 39 minutes and was from the Park City School District.